raybicboi/214-vis-framework/README.md

 # Instagram Plugin

-The instagram plugin can be used two ways.
-The data source url can either be a hashtag of format (#example) or a user of format (@user).
-The hashtag implementation takes in posts with that hashtag as its text values for analysis.
-The user implementation takes the comments of the posts of that user as its text values.
+To use the instagram plugin, the data source url can be one of three formats: #hashtag, hashtag, or @username.
+For hashtag queries, captions of recent posts under that hashtag are analyzed.
+For username queries, the comments under that user’s recent posts are analyzed.
+Will not work with private accounts.
+To see data across more of a time range, try less-common hashtags or public accounts that don’t post often.

 # CSV Plugin

-The data source url is just the name of the csv file in the directory.
+The data source url is just the name of the csv file in the directory (including '.csv').
 It must be within the visframework directory to work.
 I provided an example test.csv in that directory that contains a little over ten data points from the dogs subreddit for demonstration purposes.
 You can also place your csv file in a deeper directory, but the data source url needs to be the correct path from visframework folder as the source.
 If you type in a path that does